pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 - `UxrControllerSetupType.Single`: Single controller setup, such as a gamepad, remote or a gun.
 - `UxrControllerSetupType.Dual`: Dual controller setup (left+right controllers).

+## Controller Capabilities

+`UxrControllerInput` also exposes the `GetControllerCapabilities()` method, which will return `UxrControllerInputCapabilities` flags:
+- `HapticImpulses`: The controller supports raw haptic impulses, to produce tactile feedback to simulate touch for enhanced immersion.
+- `HapticClips`: The controller supports haptic impulses defined by an audio clip.
+- `TrackedHandPose`: The controller supports finger tracking, through capacitive sensors or similar.
+For example the Valve Index have this capability.

 ## Controller Handedness

 Handedness refers to the distinction between left-handed and right-handed controllers.
 In `Dual` controller setups each controller is grabbed using a different hand.
 In `Single` controller setups, handedness might be supported or not.